prismicio-community/eleventy-plugin-prismic/DOCUMENTATION.md

 #### With the `i18n` option _(experimental)_

-If you're using the `i18n` option, each documents get nested under their locale code, an additional `__all` key is also made to ease pagination:
+If you're using the `i18n` option, each documents get nested under their locale code, an additional `__all` key is also made available to ease pagination:

 ```nunjucks
 {# ./index.njk #}